Quick start

 info: Annotated[Any, Info()],

-req: Annotated[Request, Req()]
+req: Annotated[Request, Req()],

 ) -> Test:

-return Test(test1="test1", test2="holla")
+return Test(test1="test1", test2="hello")

 @Mutation()